Contramaestre, Cuba

 Contramaestre (Spanish for "boatswain") is a Cuban town and municipality in the Santiago de Cuba Province.

 Geography

 The municipality is located in the western part of the province, neighboring the provinces of Granma and Holguín; and borders with the municipalities of Jiguaní, Urbano Noris, Palma Soriano and Tercer Frente.

 It includes the villages of Altos de Ventas, Anacahuita, America Libre, Baire, El Naranjo, Guaninao, La Maritonia, Laguna Blanca, Los Negros, Los Pasos, Maffo, Palo Seco, Pino de Baire, Pueblo Nuevo and Xavier.

 Demographics

-In 2004, municipal population of Contramaestre was of 101,832, of which 44,752 in the town.
+In 2022, municipal population of Contramaestre was of 104,334, of which 44,752 in the town.
 With a total area of 610 km2, it has a population density of 166.9 /km2.
-Contramaestre is known as the land of citric.
+Contramaestre is known as the land of citrus.